Syncher-source/WrPuppetsAct2/README.md

 ## Requirements
-The client runs on windows 10/11 supporting any OpenXR/SteamVR hardware, the server is a udp echoing C program and can run on any unix systems.
+The client runs on windows 10/11 supporting any OpenXR/SteamVR hardware, minimum gpu requirement is rtx2080, the server is a udp echoing C program and can run on any unix systems.

 The current Unreal Engine version used is 5.2.1